Thank you to everyone who made a nomination. Entries are now closed (as of midnight on 30th November).

 Judging will take place in December and the panel will include a sponsor representative, a member of the event team and an independent professional, full judging information can be found in the T&Cs.
+Keep checking back on social media to see some of our Extraordinary Islanders stories.

 The Extraordinary Islanders campaign is split into seven categories, which are signified by the bright and beautiful colours of the rainbow.
 Thanks to our seven lovely sponsors, each award is kindly being championed by an Island business.
 Click below to find out more about each award!